atomheartbrother/tapmusic-cli/README.md

 ## Requirements

-Last.FM account connected to your music player of choice
+-  Last.FM account connected to your music player of choice
    - [Create Last.FM account](https://www.last.fm/home) if you do not already have one
    - Connect your music player to Last.FM, [Guide for Spotify ](https://community.spotify.com/t5/FAQs/How-can-I-connect-Spotify-to-Last-fm/ta-p/4795301)
+-  Python 3.5^ installed on your machine

+## Install

+`pip install tpmsc`

+## ToDo

+- [x] UNIX support
+- [ ] Windows support
+- [ ] Option to preview your collage in terminal before saving it

 ## Examples
 ###### 5x5 (artist name & playcount):